Mahmoud3wwd/Sentiment-Analysis-Using-LSTM-and-GRU-on-IMDB-Dataset/README.md

 This project implements sentiment analysis on movie reviews from the IMDB dataset using two different deep learning architectures: Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU).
 The goal is to classify reviews as either positive or negative.

 ## Dataset
-The dataset used in this project is the **IMDB Dataset**, which contains movie reviews labeled as positive or negative.
+The dataset used in this project is the **IMDB Dataset** from kaggle in this link :https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews/input?select=IMDB+Dataset.csv which contains movie reviews labeled as positive or negative.
 The dataset is available as a CSV file named `IMDB Dataset.csv`.

 ### Dataset Description
 - **Columns**: